pxreviewer/800.com-Coupon-Code/how-to-get-toll-free-number-for-business.md

 ## Toll-Free Number Prefixes Explained — 800, 888, 877, 866, 855, 844 & 833 🔢

-All of these prefixes work exactly the same way for the caller — they're all free to dial.
+All of these <a href="https://www.fcc.gov/consumers/guides/what-toll-free-number-and-how-does-it-work" target="_blank" rel="nofollow noopener">
+toll-free prefix</a> work exactly the same way for the caller — they're all free to dial.
 The difference is simply availability and brand recognition.

 | Prefix | Notes |
 |--------|-------|